HorizenLabs/zkverify-docs/docs/03-proof_submission_interface/03-polygon_cdk_proof_submission.md

 ## Step 4

-Check your transactino on the [ZkVerify Block Explorer](https://nh-explorer.horizenlabs.io/v0/extrinsic)!
+Check your transaction on the [ZkVerify Block Explorer](https://nh-explorer.horizenlabs.io/v0/extrinsic)!